 In addition to a broad range of workshops and seminars, in 2012 WIM launched an essay contest for middle and high school students in Delaware County.
 The essay contest is meant to encourage and nurture the love for the written word, and augment collaboration with schools in Delaware County.
 The program is valued by students, parents and teachers.

 Additionally, in 2014 WIM ventured into yet another arena: in April 2014 we launched a literary festival for authors and publishers in the Catskills and Hudson Valley area.
-In 2017 Writers Unbound (formerly known as “Meet the Authors” book festival will take place on April 24 at the Union Grove Distillery in Arkville.
-It will include a poetry moment in celebration of the National Poetry month; a publishing panel; an illustrators’ moment; a segment dedicated to fiction writing; and New Release of the Year (new this year).
+In 2017 Writers Unbound (formerly known as “Meet the Authors”) Catskills Literary Festival will take place Sunday, April 30 at Union Grove Distillery in Arkville, New York.
+It will include a poetry moment in celebration of National Poetry month; a publishing panel; an illustrators’ moment; a segment dedicated to fiction writing; and New Release of the Year (new this year).
 A raffle for the general public as well as a cover contest for authors will add to the fun.
 This year the keynote speaker is Holly George-Warren, a music writer, historian, and biographer who has written many articles and liner notes, edited compilations and collections, and is author or co-author of more than fifteen books, including her forthcoming biography of Janis Joplin, which will be published by Simon & Schuster in 2018.

 Writers in the Mountains is a (501) ( c ) (3) not-for-profit organization.